wintercooled/flask-api-wrapper-for-gdk/README.md

 ## Testing

-You can run the API and separately call the `tester.py` file from the command
+Make sure the API is running and then, from another terminal window, call the `example_client_python.py` file from the command line:
-line:

 ```
-python tester.py
+python example_client_python.py
 ```

 The test file will sign into a wallet that has already been created using its